Skip to content

 *Class of 2009 former business/advertising manager Caitlyn Davis is a public relations strategist.

-*Class of 2017 former sports editor/columnist Bennett Durando is a Auburn beat writer for the Montgomery Advertiser and USA Today Network
+*Class of 2017 former sports editor/columnist Bennett Durando is a Nuggets beat writer for The Denver Post.

-*Class of 2018 editor-in-chief Caroline Fellows is a attractions cast member at Walt Disney World
+*Class of 2018 editor-in-chief Caroline Fellows is an admissions representative at the University of Missouri-Columbia.

 *Former editor-in-chief Kate Grumke is a a freelance reporter who also served as political producer for PBS and an Edward R. Murrow Award winner.